intrepidOlivia/pixelstomp-server/README.md

 * id {string}: the post's base-36 id, found in the post's URL: `r/[subreddit]/comments/[id]/[title-of-post]`
 * callback {function}: is passed a single argument, an object with the following structure: {comments (array of comment items), link (object containing information about the post)}

-`getAllPostComments(subreddit, id, callback)`: Retrieves all comments from a reddit post.
+`getAllPostComments(subreddit, id)`: Retrieves all comments from a reddit post.
 * subreddit {string}: the name of the subreddit
-* id {string}: the post's base-36 id, found in the post's URL: `r/[subreddit]/comments/[id]/[title-of-post]`
-* callback {function}: is passed a single argument, an array.
+* id {string}: the post's base-36 id, found in the post's URL: `r/[subreddit]/comments/[id]/[title-of-post]` Returns a Promise that resolves with an array.
 Each element of the array is a comment thread, each starting with a root comment on the post itself.

 `getSubredditorsInfo(subreddit, callback)`: Retrieves a weighted list of intersections of redditor activity for a given subreddit.